Kitware/vtk-examples/src/Instructions/ForAdministrators.md

     |-- Cache           # Stores cache files used by ScrapeRepo.py.
     |-- Coverage        # Stores VTK classes used and classes used by language.
     |-- Images          # Images used in creating the static web pages.
+    |-- Trame           # Additional files specific to this topic.
+    |-- VTKBook         # Additional files specific to this topic.
+    |-- VTKFileFormats  # Additional files specific to this topic.
     |-- Testing
     |   |-- Baseline # Baselines for examples
     |   |   |-- LANGUAGE
     |   |   |   |-- TOPIC
     |   |-- Data    # Data for examples
-|-- Tarballs        # Tar files for each Cxx example
+|-- Tarballs        # Tar files for each Cxx and Trame example
 ```

 ## Look and Feel